• Skip to primary navigation

 One of my favorite questions people ask is where vegans get their protein.

-Healthline says black beans are a great source of fiber, protein, and folate, like many other beans.
+Like many other beans, black beans are a great source of fiber, protein, and folate.
 As a result, they are a staple food in Central and South America.

 • Calories: 227